i-MSCP/imscp/docs/Debian/INSTALL.md

 where `<device>` must be replaced by your device path such as `/dev/sda1`

-#### LXC users
+#### LXC containers

 If you want install i-MSCP inside a LXC container, the following conditions have to be met:

 - You must have the `CAP_MKNOD` capability inside the container.
 Thus, you must ensure that `mknod` is not in the list of dropped capabilities
-- You must have the `CAP_SYS_ADMIN` capability inside the container (needed for mount(8)).
+- You must have the `CAP_SYS_ADMIN` capability inside the container (required to mount filesystems).
 Thus, you must ensure that `sys_admin` is not in the list of dropped capabilities.
 - You must allow the creation of devices inside the container by white-listing them.
 Easy solution is to add `lxc.cgroup.devices.allow = a *:* rwm` in LXC container configuration file.
-- If you use `Apparmor`, you must allow bindmounts inside your container by modifying the default apparmor profile `/etc/apparmor.d/lxc/lxc-default` or by creating a specific apparmor profile for the container.
+- If you use `Apparmor`, you must allow mount,umount and remount operations inside your container by modifying the default apparmor profile `/etc/apparmor.d/lxc/lxc-default` or by creating a specific apparmor profile for the container.

+Note that these operations must be done on the host, not in the container.

 Note that these operations must be done on the host, not in the container.